 The High-Tech Lynching of Susan Rice

 One of the key scapegoats of the right-wing outrage machine in the wake of last month's assault in Benghazi has been UN Ambassador Susan Rice.
 Why?
 Because four days after the attacks, she taped interviews with several Sunday talk shows in which she falsely suggested that the attacks had been inspired by the "Innocence of Muslims" YouTube video.
-This charge has been since been repeated 24/7 on Fox News and picked up over and over by mainstream news outlets as well.
+This charge has since been repeated 24/7 on Fox News and picked up over and over by mainstream news outlets as well.

 It's outrageous, all right, but not because Rice really did anything wrong.
 She didn't.
 At this point, the known facts are pretty simple: